Noxbru/Rands/README.md

 time (and with the ones I think are more interesting) But if you want to contribute to the code, just send them (^\_^)

+## Generators

+This library aims to have some interesting generators.
+Maybe they are not interesting for everybody, but as this thing will grow, surely you can find something.

+Here I will write something about the generators that are implemented.
+For more information, in their source files there will be (I hope) more information about how they work.

+* Parisi-Rapuano
+    * Type: Lagged Fibonacci Generator
+    * Period: Unknown (although should be near to (2⁵⁵-1)·32)
+* Well
+    * Type: Twisted Generalised Feedback Shift Register
+    * Period: 2⁵¹²-1

+Note: For a little perspective, my biggest simulation has been the Ising model (which is fairly little although bigger than most typical uses) And I needed only `50·8·200000·(8²+16²+24²+32²) = 153.6·10⁹ ≈ 2³⁷` random numbers.

 ## Usage

 This library aims to be as easy as possible to use, so there